 On 28th April, many of our wonderful Virgin Money London Marathon runners carried a special Bead of Courage for a child with cancer.

 Two of these unique, handcrafted beads were carried by each runner as they took part in this most famous of all marathons – a personal achievement for any runner.
 At the end, they kept one bead and returned the other with a caring note to encourage a child or teen coping with serious illness.

 A simple bead goes a long way to encourage and honour their fight for life.

 In March we introduced ITV children’s presenter, Sam Homewood, to childhood cancer survivor Sam.
 TV presenter Sam Homewood ran the Virgin Money London Marathon for us this April.
-11 year old Sam asked Sam Homewood if he would like to run the marathon carrying his brightly coloured Rainbow Bead, given to him for his physiotherapy sessions.
+11 year old Sam asked Sam Homewood if he would run the marathon carrying his brightly coloured Rainbow Bead, given to him for his physiotherapy sessions.
 When Sam was receiving his physiotherapy sessions, he was confined to a wheelchair as a result of his treatment.
 When Sam Homewood completed his marathon, he returned this bead that had completed the marathon, back to young Sam at the finish.

 Watch their video.

 We are delighted to announce that this video has been nominated for the Charity Film Awards.
 Please support us and vote for this video.